JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/intersphinx/index.md

 ---
 type: TutorialStep
-date: 20202-09-10
+date: 2021-04-16
 title: Linking Between Sites with Intersphinx
 technologies: []
 topics: []
 author: pwe
-subtitle: TODO
+subtitle: Rich structure and linking, between sites.
 thumbnail: ../python-logo.png
 ---

 Perhaps you've gotten the point by now: Sphinx extracts a lot of *structure* in your site.
-But what about other sites?
+But what about *other* sites?

 Wouldn't it be great if linking to structure in another site was almost as easy as linking in your own site?
-Where if the path changed, or disappeared, you'd know?
+If the path changed, or disappeared, then you'd know?
-And you could just use the target's latest title as the link text?
+And you could just use the target's current title as the link text?

-Enter...[Intersphinx](https://docs.readthedocs.io/en/stable/guides/intersphinx.html) -- one of those amazing, Sphinx-only things that kind of blows your mind, is really useful, and you don't expect from other systems.
+Enter...[Intersphinx](https://docs.readthedocs.io/en/stable/guides/intersphinx.html) -- one of those amazing, Sphinx-only things that kind of blows your mind, is really useful, and you don't expect it when coming from other systems.

 ## How It Works

-When you run Sphinx, it reads your source material, makes a tree of rich structure, then artifacts in a build directory.
+When you run Sphinx, it reads your source material, makes a tree of rich structure, then generates artifacts in a build directory.
 It also, though, generates an `objects.inv` file.
 What's that?
-It is a serialized "inventory" of the structure of your site, available at a URL in your published site.
+It is a serialized "inventory" of the structure of your site, written to the build directory, and available at a URL in your published site.

 Other sites can use your "structure" by enabling the Intersphinx extension and registering your site's URL with a prefix.
-Then, when you do your linking to structure -- documents, roles, classes -- in your site, they just use that prefix when linking.
+When they link to structure -- documents, roles, classes -- in their site, they just use that prefix in the link.

-As Sphinx is building, it fetches the inventory and adds it to the list of structure in your own site.
+As Sphinx is building, it fetches the remote inventory and adds it to the list of structure during building.
 If you link to a page in the remote site that doesn't exist, you'll get a warning, just like you do in local links.

 ## Setting Up